 I have also been busy with the practical side of my business by doing lots of networking in and around Weymouth.
 I have learned a LOT about people, doing business and how to go about it in these "modern" times.

-Already the weddings and jobs have started coming in for next year as a result of some excellent business relationships being formed and the future is looking somewhat rosier despite the current economic doom and gloom.
+Already the weddings and jobs have started coming in for next year as a result of some excellent business relationships being formed.
+The future is looking somewhat rosier despite the current economic doom and gloom.

 Anyway, enough about me, here are this month's items of interest:

 - 2Go Pro Hero HD 2 Motorsports Review

 - 5Marketing for Photographers Course - Jan 2012 NEW COURSE

 - 6Discount on ATP Members until Xmas Eve (50%)

 - 7iPhone 4s Review

 Canon EOS 1DX